Buying A Business UK | A Business Buying Guide

 Make a formal offer

-When you reach an agreement with the seller regarding the basic price, structure and terms of transaction, you typically enter into what is known as a ‘Heads of Terms’ agreement.
+When you reach an agreement with the seller regarding the basic price, structure and terms of the transaction, you typically enter into what is known as a ‘heads of terms’ agreement.
 This document means that the parties have agreed to the price and basic terms and principles of the transaction.